cnampeera/regression/README.md

 # REGRESSION
 A python code to optimise energy output from wave energy converters using their locations
-##Getting started
+## Getting started
 Downlaod the wave energy converters dataset from the UCI repository
+### Built with
+NumPy
+Pandas
+Scipy
+Tensorflow
+Seaborn